spookylukey/django_custom_user_migration/README.rst

 * Tested on sqlite and postgres

-* If you have other tables with FKs to auth.User, that Django doesn't know about, you will have to deal with those manually with a custom migration.
+* If you have other tables with FKs to ``auth.User`` that Django doesn't know about, you will have to deal with those manually with a custom migration.
 (In really old Django projects, you might have old tables like 'auth_message' kicking around which you'll need to delete).

+* Almost everything included in this library is generic regarding the models involved, and uses introspection rather than hard-coding things about ``auth.User``.
+The main exception is ``django_custom_user_migration.models.AbstractUser``, which is a copy-paste job from Django sources.

+  This means that you may be able to use the code here to migrate other swappable models.
+This has not been tested however.